microsoft/RTVS-docs/index.md

 ## Feedback
-We’re looking for your feedback!
+We're looking for your feedback!
 Please use our feedback tool to send us smiles and frowns!